-- The FAA, for granting access to their AIDAP/XML NOTAM feed
+- The FAA, for granting access to their NOTAM and airport data feeds.

-- The NOAA, for their FTP weather service
+- The NOAA, for their various weather data feeds and services.

 - The NOMADS Distribution System, without which current winds aloft fetching would not be possible.

-- Wesley Ebisuzaki, for the wgrib2 tool used to process the GRIB2 files provided by the NOMADS system
+- Wesley Ebisuzaki, for the wgrib2 tool used to process GRIB2 files provided by the NOMADS system.

-- The Great Circle Mapper by Karl L. Swartz, used in some flight plan formats to visually depict the route
+- The Great Circle Mapper by Karl L. Swartz, which is occasionally used to depict the flight route.

-- The FPDF and TCPDF Libraries, both of which are used to create PDF versions of generated flight plans
+- The FPDF and TCPDF libraries, either of which may be used to create downloadable PDF documents.

 - Ahmed Hassan